Axiomatic Analysis of Medial Centrality Measures: Proof of Theorem

-We will now prove that common axioms: Locality, Additivity, Node Redirect and Target Proxy together with Symmetry and Direct Link Domination from the axioms for shortest path based centralities and either Baseline $1$-$1$ or Baseline $k$-$k$ uniquely define centrality.
-Combined with the fact that t-Betweenness and t-Stress Centralities satisfy the axiom set including respectively Baseline $1$-$1$ and Baseline $k$-$k$, we get that the axiom set determines the centrality to be respectively t-Betweenness and t-Stress Centrality.
+We will now prove that there is at most one centrality that satisfies Locality, Additivity, Node Redirect, Target Proxy, Symmetry, Direct Link Domination and Atom $1$-$1$.
+Combined with the fact that t-Betweenness satisfies the axioms, we get that the axioms determine the centrality to be t-Betweenness.